-The L-Series mounts are shipped with the USB cable and internal wiring for motors and encoders pre-installed.
-However, the main AC power-cord (and optional Ethernet) cable are not installed prior to shipment.
+The L-Series mounts are shipped with internal wiring for motors and encoders pre-installed.
+However, the main AC power-cord and USB (or optional Ethernet) cable are not installed prior to shipment.
 Both AC and communication cables must be connected before the mount can be opperated.